harsh15844/todo-list/README.md

-# todo-list
-Simple todo list using html css and javascript
+# Simple todo list using html css and javascript